This module will assist you in dealing with the typical pressures experienced in the workplace.

 Further resources are available at the end of this topic.

-Anger is a completely normal human emotion.
-It is a heightened state of emotional arousal normally occurring in response to some sense of frustration, hurt or disappointment.
+Anger is a completely normal human emotion, and although it is often framed as a negative emotion, it can also act as a beacon towards an unmet need.
+Anger is a heightened state of emotional arousal normally occurring in response to some sense of frustration, hurt or disappointment.
 Frustration occurs when we don’t get something that we want such as a good grade, a supportive comment or when we get something negative that we don’t want such as a critical comment, a flat tyre etc.

 The degree of anger we experience in response to these events may range from mild annoyance to rage, depending on many factors including: